 Core Rules

-When attempting something that has a chance of failure, make a saving throw by rolling 1d20 under or equal to the PC’s relevant save ability.
+When attempting an action that has a chance of failure, the referee will call for a saving throw.
+The player rolls 1d20 under or equal to their relevant save ability in order to succeed.

-Whenever there are two or more characters (whether PCs or NPCs) that may make a save, the one who is taking the most risk makes the save.
+Whenever there are two or more characters (whether played by the player or not) that may make a save, the one who is taking the most risk makes the save.

 Saves are only made when there is a risk.
 Certain actions may automatically succeed or fail based on the fiction.